How to Build a Chatbot with Generative Models like GPT-4, ChatGPT, LLaMA 3, and Mixtral 8x7b

 In this example, you can note 2 things.

-GPT-3 and GPT-J are "stateless" models, meaning that every request you make is new and the AI is not going to remember anything about the previous requests you made.
+Generative AI models are "stateless" models, meaning that every request you make is new and the AI is not going to remember anything about the previous requests you made.

 For example, if you tell the AI that you're a programmer, you want it to keep it in memory because it will have an impact on the following responses it will make.